E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 This confirmed that:

-- PC-Admin could reach both devices
+- IP connectivity was working
 - The VTY lines were accepting remote sessions
 - Local authentication was working
-- Remote CLI access was available
+- R0 and SW0 could be managed remotely

 Telnet provides remote CLI access, but the session is not encrypted.